跳至主要内容

 Follow this CRM requirement checklist

-Not all CRM solutions are created equal, and CRM requirements will differ between companies.
+Not all types of CRM solutions are created equal, and CRM requirements will differ between companies.
 Consider the criteria listed above in advance of starting your CRM provider search.
 Have set goals and a clear budget, determine how mobile your CRM needs to be, and research CRMs that work for others.
 Document everything, and present to upper management if necessary.
 Use these requirements as the foundation for choosing a CRM.

 To make the process even easier, below is a free CRM requirements template to use when evaluating CRM providers.
 Use the template to score each one and find the right provider for your business.